 Engaged in experimental intercultural collaboration in Africa for 25 years, he co-founded the ensemble Beta Foly in Côte d’Ivoire and today co-leads Burkina Electric, the first electronica band from Burkina Faso.
 He has also engaged in collaborations and/or led projects in Egypt (with Nubian musicians and musicians of the Cairo Opera Orchestra), Uganda (with that country’s premier music/dance group, the Ndere Troupe), Kenya, Zimbabwe, Lesotho, etc.

 After taking up percussion at the age of 18, Lukas studied composition (with Erich Urbanner, Kurt Schwertsik, Heinrich Gattermeyer, and Dieter Kaufmann) and jazz drums (with Fritz Ozmec) at the University for Music and Performing Arts in Vienna, obtaining a Diploma (with “unanimous distinction”, 1993) and a MA (with highest grade, 1997).
+He also holds a PhD from the University of the Witwatersrand (2020).
 From 1994 until 1996, he was a visiting scholar at the Center for Computer Research in Music and Acoustics at Stanford University.
 At various workshops, summer courses, and in other semiformal situations, he also studied with George Crumb, Jonathan Harvey, David Moss, Michel Waisvisz, and John Zorn, among others.
-He is currently completing a PhD in composition at the University of the Witwatersrand in Johannesburg, South Africa (studying with Jeanne Zaidel-Rudolph), a school with which he has enjoyed a close relationship ever since serving as composer-in-residence in 2006.
-He has also taught composition at the University of Ghana, lecturing jointly with the eminent composer-ethnomusicologist J. H. Kwabena Nketia.
+He was composer-in-residence at the University of the Witwatersrand in Johannesburg in 2006, and has also taught composition at the University of Ghana, lecturing jointly with the eminent composer-ethnomusicologist J. H. Kwabena Nketia.

 He has led or co-led experimental intercultural projects since 1994, when he was commissioned by the Goethe Institute to conduct a workshop in Côte d’Ivoire; this led to founding an ensemble, Beta Foly, based in Abidjan, and much touring throughout the late 1990s.
 His current group Burkina Electric, based in Burkina Faso, is a long-term consequence of this work.
 In addition to numerous further Goethe Institute commissions, his intercultural work has also been commissioned by various African NGOs, MAPP International (NYC), and the Austrian Development Cooperation.
 As part of the American Composers Forum's Continental Harmony project (White House Millennium Council), he composed an extended piece for musicians from various Caribbean islands residing in Miami, Florida.
 He collaborated with traditional musicians in Egypt, performing at the Cairo Opera; in Uganda, he created music in collaboration with members of that country's foremost music and dance group, the Ndere Troupe.
 In Zimbabwe, he worked with Batonga musicians; in Lesotho, he collaborated with some of the few remaining virtuosos of the lesiba, an unusual and nearly-extinct instrument, while in Kenya he was a guest artist in the Goethe Institute's Ten Cities project, an exchange of ideas about electronic dance music.

 Lukas Ligeti’s music has been released to high acclaim on three CDs on the Tzadik label as well several more on the Cantaloupe, Intuition, Leo, TUM, Wallace, and Innova labels, among others.
+His newest CD, documenting his work as an artist-in-residence at the POLIN Museum in Warsaw, was released in 2021 by the Austrian label col legno.
 He has curated various festivals and concerts including Ohren auf Europa (2007), a festival consisting of four concerts of contemporary music at the Tonhalle in Düsseldorf, Germany; on that occasion, he was commissioned by the Tonhalle to compose a piece for the Notabu Ensemble, a Düsseldorf chamber orchestra.
 He has also curated a month of concerts at The Stone in NYC (2009), and the CD compilation "The Politics of Sound Art" for Leonardo Music Journal (MIT Press, 2015), and was a member of the curatorial team of the Brooklyn concert venue National Sawdust.

 Articles by Lukas Ligeti on various aspects of his music have been published in academic periodicals such as Leonardo Music Journal (MIT Press) and Postamble (University of Cape Town) and in the book Arcana II, edited by John Zorn.
 His marimba solo work “Thinking Songs” was recently the subject of a dissertation by Caitlin Jones (University of South Carolina).
-In the last three years, Lukas has presented talks on various topics at conferences such as A Body of Knowledge: Embodied Cognition and the Arts (UC Irvine), György Ligeti Symposium (Sibelius Academy, Helsinki, Finland), Pan African Society for Music and Arts Education (Mbabane, Swaziland, and Victoria, Seychelles), South African Society for Research in Music (Northwest University, Potchefstroom, South Africa), Orpheus Doctoral Conference (Orpheus Trust, Ghent, Belgium), and the Working Group on African Musics of the Council of Traditional Music (University of Ghana, Legon).
-He is a board member of NewMusicSA, South Africa’s ISCM chapter, and has served as an external examiner for the University of South Africa and Northwest University and as an assessor for South Africa’s National Research Foundation.
+Lukas has presented talks on various topics at conferences such as A Body of Knowledge: Embodied Cognition and the Arts (UC Irvine), György Ligeti Symposium (Sibelius Academy, Helsinki, Finland), Pan African Society for Music and Arts Education (Mbabane, Swaziland, and Victoria, Seychelles), South African Society for Research in Music (Northwest University, Potchefstroom, South Africa), Orpheus Doctoral Conference (Orpheus Trust, Ghent, Belgium), and the Working Group on African Musics of the Council of Traditional Music (University of Ghana, Legon).
+He is a board member of NewMusicSA, South Africa’s ISCM chapter, and has served as an external examiner for the University of South Africa and Northwest University in South Africa, the CUNY Graduate Center in the US, and as an assessor for South Africa’s National Research Foundation.